 There are many ways to increase employee engagement, but most importantly you need to know what your employees want and how to give it to them.
 With 73% of employees saying they’d consider leaving their jobs for the right offer, you need everything in your arsenal to engage and retain your top talent.

-This list was designed to help you get started on making your employees happier and more engaged in their work.
-If they are happy, comfortable, and engaged, they will perform better, and ultimately increase profitability.
+This list was designed to help you start making your employees happier and more engaged in their work.
+If they are happy, comfortable, and engaged, they will perform better and ultimately increase profitability.